AdobeDocs/workfront.en/help/classic/administration-and-setup/manage-groups/create-and-manage-groups/view-and-manage-a-groups-details.md

 <li> <p>Your ability, as an administrator, to find the group in filters and reporting.</p> <p>You can also find it in group type-ahead fields where you might want to manage the group's settings in the Setup area.
 This includes the Preferences, Event Notifications, and System Licenses areas.</p> <p>For example, if you go to Setup > Project Preference > Projects and clear the type-ahead field above the options there, you can still find an inactive group and configure its project preferences.</p> </li>
 </ul> </li>
 </ul>
-<h2><a name="Reactiva"></a>About reactivating a subgroup below an inactive parent group</h2>
+<h2 id="about-reactivating-a-subgroup-below-an-inactive-parent-group"><a name="Reactiva"></a>About reactivating a subgroup below an inactive parent group</h2>
 <p>Deactivating a group also deactivates all subgroups below it.
 If you need to reactivate one of the subgroups under an inactive group, you can do one of two things:</p>
 <ul>
 <li> <p>Move the subgroup under an active group.
-Then enable the Is Active option for the moved group, as explained in the section <a href="#view" class="MCXref xref">View and manage a group’s details</a> in this article.</p> <p>For instructions on moving a group, see <a href="../../../administration-and-setup/manage-groups/create-and-manage-groups/move-a-group.md" class="MCXref xref">Move a group</a>.</p> </li>
+Then enable the Is Active option for the moved group, as explained in the section <a href="#view-and-manage-a-group-s-details" class="MCXref xref">View and manage a group’s details</a> in this article.</p> <p>For instructions on moving a group, see <a href="../../../administration-and-setup/manage-groups/create-and-manage-groups/move-a-group.md" class="MCXref xref">Move a group</a>.</p> </li>
 <li> <p>Remove the subgroup from its parent group (which makes the subgroup a top-level group).
-Then enable the Is Active option for the moved group, as explained in the section <a href="#view" class="MCXref xref">View and manage a group’s details</a> in this article.</p> <p>For instructions on removing a subgroup from its parent group, see the section <a href="../../../administration-and-setup/manage-groups/create-and-manage-subgroups/manage-subgroups.md#make" class="MCXref xref">Remove a subgroup from its parent group and make it a top-level group</a> in the article <a href="../../../administration-and-setup/manage-groups/create-and-manage-subgroups/manage-subgroups.md" class="MCXref xref">Manage a subgroup</a>.</p> </li>
+Then enable the Is Active option for the moved group, as explained in the section <a href="#view-and-manage-a-group-s-details" class="MCXref xref">View and manage a group’s details</a> in this article.</p> <p>For instructions on removing a subgroup from its parent group, see the section <a href="../../../administration-and-setup/manage-groups/create-and-manage-subgroups/manage-subgroups.md#make" class="MCXref xref">Remove a subgroup from its parent group and make it a top-level group</a> in the article <a href="../../../administration-and-setup/manage-groups/create-and-manage-subgroups/manage-subgroups.md" class="MCXref xref">Manage a subgroup</a>.</p> </li>
 </ul>
 </div>
 -->